Rwandan rebels begin to surrender, but demand talks with Kigali

 “With this act of good faith the international community is called to assume its responsibility to obtain a political dialogue among Rwandans,” said FDLR president, General Victor Byiringiro.

-Authorities in Rwanda have repeatedly rejected the possibility of negotiations with the FDLR, which Kigali considers a terrorist organization that espouses a genocidal ideology.
+Authorities in Rwanda have repeatedly rejected the possibility of negotiations with the FDLR, which Kigali considers a terrorist organisation that espouses a genocidal ideology.

 Composed in part of former soldiers and Hutu militia who fled into Congo after massacring around 800,000 Tutsis and moderate Hutus during Rwanda’s 1994 genocide, the FDLR has since sought to topple the government of President Paul Kagame.